pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Whether it's space exploration or quantum exploration, we do it because we must.
 We do it because that's what it means to be human."
 --D-Wave (quantum comuting company)

+"Go for it now.
+The future is promised to no one."
+--Wayne Dyer

+<a class="anchor" id="E"></a>
+### E

-"They say marriages are made in Heaven.
+"They say marriages a re made in Heaven.
 But so is thunder and lightning."
 --Clint Eastwood

 "Creativity is intelligence having fun."